mattbierner/blog.mattbierner.com/_posts/2013-12-13-using-records-for-immutable-objects-in-javascript.md

 x.c; // 6
 ```

-Inheriting from a existing class:
+Inheriting from an existing class:

 ```js
 var A = function() { };